Shoulder Arthritis Overview

 Arthritis in the very early stages can be controlled and treated with arthroscopic techniques.
-During this procedure, Dr. Millett will trim out the inflamed synovial lining tissue and remove pieces and fragments of degenerated cartilage.
+During this procedure, Dr. Millett will trim out the inflamed synovial lining tissue and remove pieces or fragments of degenerated cartilage.
 Arthroscopic treatment for shoulder arthritis will not cure the arthritic condition, but it will prolong more drastic measures and relieve many symptoms for a while.

-Shoulder replacement surgeries are among Dr. Millett’s favorite procedures to perform because the results are so predictable and the pain relief is so complete.
+Shoulder replacement surgeries are among Dr. Millett’s favorite procedures to perform because the results are very predictable and the pain relief is so complete.
 Shoulder replacement surgery is highly effective at eliminating pain and restoring function so that patients can return to activities of daily living and sports such as skiing, tennis, and golf.
-During these procedures, the joint surfaces are surgically replaced through an incision in the front of the shoulder, and a metal ball and plastic socket are inserted to resurface the damaged joint surfaces.
+During this procedure, the joint is surgically replaced through an incision in the front of the shoulder, and a metal ball and plastic socket are inserted to recreate the damaged joint.
 Only one muscle is split during the procedure, allowing for a smoother recovery with less tissue damage.
 Full recovery with return to unrestricted activities can be expected by 3 to 4 months.

-Before a treatment plan can be put into place, Dr. Millett will need to examine your shoulder and review various imaging studies such as X-ray’s and MRI’s to determine the cause of the shoulder arthritis and the stage it is so he can discuss the various treatment options with you and help develop the best course of treatment given your particular circumstances and goals.
+Before a treatment plan can be put into place, Dr. Millett will need to examine your shoulder and review various imaging studies such as X-ray’s and MRI’s to determine the cause of the shoulder arthritis and the stage of advancement.
+He can then discuss the various treatment options with you and help develop the best course of treatment given your particular circumstances and goals.